Building LLMs is probably not going be a brilliant business

 Beware software companies that aren't software companies

 Software companies are really good businesses.
-You have no real suppliers, your software is often unique so there are no competitors andd the substitute is just doing it yourself.
-For this reason, software companies generally have really great margins.
+You have no real suppliers, your software is often unique (so no competitors) and the substitute is just users doing the job themselves.
+For this reason, software companies tend have really great margins.

 Contact/etc